ioccc-src/winner/next/guidelines.md

 replacement of `init` would not be an interesting submission.

-Did we remember to indicate that programs that blatantly use some complex state machine to do something simple are boring?
+Did we remember to indicate that programs that blatantly use some complex state machine to do something simple, are boring?
 We think we did.  :-)

 > All generalizations are false, including this one. -- **Mark Twain**